Woaf/SimpleFlashcards/README.md

 There is a small indicator on the top left corner, displaying the number of word-pairs, and where you are in the list.

 Otherwise, I think the usage is self-explanatory - but if you come across something weird, then drop a comment and I'll check it out!

+### Addendum 1

+I added the icon I used for this app, because it appears in the .pro file.
+Its a little start icon, which I got from this amazing website: https://icon-icons.com/